 A graduate student experiencing their own serious medical condition, caring for their child with a serious medical condition, or experiencing a serious medical condition of a spouse/partner or parent for which they have caretaker responsibilities shall be entitled to receive an extension of up to six extra months for completing a preliminary/qualifying examination, a final examination, and/or submitting a disquisition.

 Graduate students who wish to obtain an extension under this policy must document their eligibility in writing to their academic unit prior to the effective date of the extension – retroactive requests will not be considered, absent extraordinary circumstances.
 The student’s academic unit and the Graduate School will then assess the student’s eligibility and approve/deny the extension.
-Additionally, international students on a visa must have their extension approved by the Office of International Programs.
+Additionally, international students on a visa must have their extension approved by the Office of International Student and Study Abroad Services.

 Leave of Absence